The ACS makes two awards each year.

 The 2018 winner is Jeremy Lonsdale, the author of A Game Taken Seriously.

 See here for a full list of winners.

 The Les Hatton Second Eleven Player of the Year

 is awarded to a leading cricketer in the English First-Class Second Eleven competitions.
 It is generally intended to award an up-and-coming player.

 The ECB made a similar award up to 2001, but dropped it in 2002.
 Shortly before his death Les Hatton, who edited the Second Eleven Annual for many years, proposed that the ACS should continue this award, which is now dedicated to his memory.

-The 2016 winner is Adam Hose of Somerset.
+The 2018 winner is Paul Walter of Essex.